Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Orbital motion, oscillatory timelike circular geodesics and light-rays

 The result is shown in Fig.~\ref{fig:deflection}, where we integrate with $r(0)=800M$, $\varphi(0)=0$, and $t(0)=0$, for different values of the angular momentum $L$ (or equivalently the impact parameter $b$).
 Unlike the static case, the light-ray trajectories depend on the initial time $t(0)$, since this determines the oscillation phase of the metric at emission.
 Nevertheless, our numerical results show that this dependence is very weak and the choice $t(0)=0$ is representative.
 We also notice the formation of a caustic, characterized by an extremum in the scattering angle, which in turn gives rise to rainbow scattering phenomenology.
 These features were already observed for compact uniform-density stars~\cite{Stratton:2019deq} and also in black holes surrounded by matter~\cite{Leite:2019uql}.
 In Fig.~\ref{fig:deflect_angle} we show the scattering angle as a function of the impact parameter.\footnote{Notice that we define the scattering angle in the same way as in Ref.~\cite{Stratton:2019deq}.} The precise rainbow angle can be extracted from the minimum of the scattering curve, which in our model yields $\theta_r \approx 45.2^{\circ}$.

 Unlike fluid stars, oscillatons are composed of scalar fields that interact with ordinary matter only through gravity.
 Consequently, the appearance of caustics and rainbow angles has a distinctive physical relevance: emitters may be located inside the star, including at the precise region where the cusp is formed.
-This opens up the intriguing possibility of detecting enhanced fluxes of light rays from sources -- such as hotspots -- placed at these locations.
+This opens up the intriguing possibility of detecting enhanced fluxes of light rays from sources -- such as hot spots -- placed at these locations.
 We emphasize, however, that this feature is not exclusive to oscillatons but also occurs in ordinary boson star configurations.
+The distinctive characteristic of oscillaton is that the time-dependent caustic could potentially generate observable effects, as recently explored in Ref.~\cite{Yang:2025yej}.

 To illustrate how an object within the oscillaton would be seen, in Fig.~\ref{fig:hotspots_def} we analyze light rays emitted from the surface of a spherical object placed at $(x,y)=(-10M,0)$ (upper panel), $(x,y)=(-6M,0)$ (middle plane), and $(x,y)=(-5M,0)$, reaching an observer at $y=0$ for $x\gg M$.
 The color-code of the object is illustrated both in the representative circle (right panels of the figure) and the deflected rays.
 We represent the right hemisphere --- from the perspective of the observer --- in dark colors to better illustrate the lensing.
 Since the object's radius of $R_0=0.5M$ is small compared to the size of the star, we consider the redshift difference at different points on its surface to be negligible.
 In addition, we verify that the time delay between rays is very small.
 From Fig.~\ref{fig:hotspots_def} we see that, at some distance within the star, the lensing does not generate an Einstein ring, although the bending effect can still be strong enough to distort the images.
 We see three different regimes, one with the Einstein's ring (upper panel), one with a swapping in colors (middle panel), and a distorted image.
 Notice that even when there are no swaps, a small portion of the back of the object is visible due to the bending.